 The goal is to place water directly into the root zone and minimise evaporation.
 Drip irrigation systems distribute water through a network of valves, pipes, tubing, and emitters.

 It delivers water and nutrients directly to the plant’s roots, in the right amounts, at the right time, so each plant gets exactly what it needs, when it needs it, to grow optimally.
 Drip irrigation is known to be the most efficient irrigation methods, with 100% water use efficiency.

 COMPONENTS OF A CENTRALISED AUTO DRIP IRRIGATION SYSTEM:

-The Irrigation Controller: This will be the brain of the system which instructs the control valves when and how long to supply water to the drip lines.
-The drip lines will then direct & self-control the water applied to the landscape.
+This is the brain of the system which instructs the control valves when and how long to supply water to the drip lines.
+The drip lines will then direct and control the water applied to the landscape.
 The controller also provides a signal to pumping unit for on and off.
-The controller can work with various sensors like a rain sensor and a water sensor.
+The controller can work with various sensors like a rain sensor and a water sensor, and helps conserve water by limiting the amount of water used according to the individual plant requirements.
 It helps to save water automatically as per the plant requirement.

 COMPONENTS OF A DECENTRALISED AUTO DRIP IRRIGATION SYSTEM:

 It is a water inlet inside/beside the landscape area.
 Expected water pressure is 2.5 bar.
 The minimum required is 2 bar for better performance.